TapTrack/NdefLibrary/README.md

 let uriRecord = Ndef.CreateUriRecord(uri: githubUrl)
 ```

-You can create a UriRecord from a raw byte array by passing it to the ```CreateNdefMessage``` method (see [Parsing Messages](#parsing-raw-ndef-messages) below).
+You can create a UriRecord from a raw byte array by passing it to the `Ndef.makeNdefMessage(rawByteArray:)` function (see [Parsing Messages](#parsing-raw-ndef-messages) below).

 #### Generic Records

-To create a record of any other type, you can use the ```GenericRecord``` object.
+To create a record of any other type, you can use the `GenericRecord` object.
 You will need to specify the Type Name Format, the record type, and the payload.

 ```Swift
 let tnf = Ndef.TypeNameFormat.external